Bullied At Work

 If the bullying at work (and your employer’s response to your formal grievance) has resulted in you having lost all trust and confidence, then it might be possible for you to resign and claim constructive dismissal.
 This would be on the basis that your employer has fundamentally breached your contract of employment and made your ongoing position untenable.
 However, please be aware that you will need at least two years’ service with your employer in order to bring this type of claim.
 For more information about these types of claims, please visit our website at https://lincslaw.co.uk/services/employees/resignation-dismissal-and-redundancy/resignation-and-constructive-dismissal/

 If you have experienced harassment at work which is related to a protected characteristic you have (see above), you could bring a claim under the Equality Act 2010.
 In addition, if you decided to resign, you may also have an additional claim for constructive dismissal.

 You need to be very aware of time limits.
 You will need to take formal action by way of initiating the ACAS Early Conciliation Procedure within three months less one day from the act or event you are claiming about.
 The time you will have to submit you Employment Tribunal Claim will be dependent upon the dates of your ACAS Early Conciliation.
 For more information about time limits, please visit our website at https://lincslaw.co.uk/blog/time-limits-in-the-employment-tribunal/

-If you believe you are being bullied or harassed at work, please ring for a free, no obligation, telephone consultation on 01522 539501.
-Alternatively, to find out more about Lincs Law Employment Solicitors, please visit or website at lincslaw.co.uk/services/employees/workplace-problems/bullying-and-harassment/
+If you believe you are being bullied or harassed at work, please ring for a free, no obligation, telephone consultation on 01522 440512.
+Alternatively, for more information about bullying and harassment at work, please visit our website at https://lincslaw.co.uk/services/employees/workplace-problems/bullying-and-harassment/